doableware/djongo/docs/integrating-django-with-mongodb/README.md

 This document is a tutorial on how to integrate MongoDB with Django with focus on Djongo.
 It describes the Django ORM internal implementation that is not covered by the [Django documentation](https://docs.djangoproject.com/en/dev/).
 If you have not yet checked out the [introduction to Djongo](https://nesdis.github.io/djongo/), be sure to do so!

 There are different ways to integrate MongoDB with Django, each with positives and negatives.
-Insights into the Django ORM design will help in understanding ways to integrate MongoDB and Django.
+Insights into the Django ORM design will help understand ways to integrate MongoDB and Django.

 The following options are supported in `settings.py`: